Later (magazine): Covers

-Model Stampede, February 2001: Models: Cressida Wilson, Sophie Western, Daniella Lloyd, Alex Liegh, Tabitha Scanes, Lara Weller.
+Model Stampede, February 2001: Models: Cressida Wilson, Sophie Western, Daniella Lloyd, Alex Leigh, Tabitha Scanes, Lara Weller.
 Daniella Lloyd, aka Danielle Lloyd; Danielle O’Neill (formerly O'Hara; born 16 December 1983) is an English glamour model and television personality.
 A former Miss England (2004) and Miss Great Britain (2006), she first rose to prominence when she was stripped of her Miss Great Britain title after posing nude in the December 2006 edition of Playboy magazine.
 Her title was reinstated in 2010.
 In January 2007 she appeared on Celebrity Big Brother.
 She won the celebrity edition of The Weakest Link in 2008 and Total Wipeout in 2010.
 Lara Weller, (former Lara Croft model), February 2001: Lara Weller was born on April 6, 1975, in Rotterdam, Zuid-Holland, Netherlands.
 She is an actress, known for Compañeros (1998), 10 Years of Tomb Raider: A GameTap Retrospective (2008) and Lara Croft: Lethal and Loaded (2001).